 What Role Does Continuous Monitoring Play During Induction?

-The benefits include:
+The key benefits include:

-- Early detection of fetal distress.
+- Early detection of fetal distress

-- Assessment of maternal key signs to identify complications.
+- Ongoing assessment of maternal vital signs

 What Should You Discuss With Your Provider About Induction for VBAC?